 If you read any of the medical websites or see a doctor they will tell you that the cause of coeliac disease is unknown and that they don’t actually know why people have it but this is because doctors are not trained in nutrition, they are trained to treat symptoms with medication.

 Coeliac disease is caused by eating gluten, if you stop eating gluten you will heal yourself of coeliac disease, it will still be there lying dormant until the next time you eat it and have a flare up but you will be relatively symptom free.

 Our bodies were not designed to or even evolved to eat wheat or gluten which is why we now have an epidemic of coeliac disease, gluten intolerance, and gluten sensitivity.

 When someone eats something they are not supposed to eat they get a symptom or a side effect, for instance if you ate something poisonous your body would know that it needs to get rid of the poison and it does this by making us sick and giving us diarrhea until we have removed all of it from our system, you should think of gluten in the same way.

 When someone eats gluten they may not have a reaction for a long time but then one day they get a rash or experience bloating or some other minor symptom, if this person continually eats gluten they will start to get a whole host of symptoms and if you continue to eat it after that point you will get disease.

-Doctors will prescribe medications or creams but they will never link what you are eating to illness because remember they are not trained in nutrition they are trained to treat symptoms with medication, they say there is no cure for coeliac disease this is complete and utter rubbish, if you stop eating gluten you will cure your coeliac disease, all of the symptoms associated with coeliac disease are your bodies way of telling you to stop eating it and once diagnosed you will be told to go on a gluten-free diet.
+Doctors will prescribe medications or creams but they will never link what you are eating to illness because remember they are not trained in nutrition they are trained to treat symptoms with medication, they say there is no cure for coeliac disease this is complete and utter rubbish, if you stop eating gluten you will heal from coeliac disease.
+All of the symptoms associated with coeliac disease are your body’s way of telling you to stop eating it and once diagnosed you will be told to go on a gluten-free diet.

 Symptoms of coeliac disease